timapers/ctf-writeups/README.md

 # **TCP1P CTF 2024: Minecraft-huh Blockchain Challenge Writeup**

-This is a writeup for the **“minecraft-huh”** blockchain challenge from the [TCP1P CTF 2024: Exploring Nusantara’s Digital Realm](https://ctftime.org/event/2256).
+This is a detailed writeup for the **“minecraft-huh”** blockchain challenge from the [TCP1P CTF 2024: Exploring Nusantara’s Digital Realm](https://ctftime.org/event/2256).
 At the conclusion of the competition, this challenge stood out as the least solved in the blockchain category.

 Personally, I found it to be quite unique and enjoyable, especially compared to other blockchain challenges.
 The absence of contract code required a fresh approach, pushing me to think outside the box.
 The code to solve the challenge is available on this public [repo](https://github.com/timapers/minecraft-huh/).